-- 4.31.
-The Public Sector Pensions Working Group reported to December 2014 Tynwald on the fairness and sustainability of public sector pensions.
-Tynwald noted the report and the resolution arising from the debate requested the PSPA to consult on the proposed reforms, to have the actuarial figures independently verified and to negotiate with staff sides if reforms were required. - 4.32.
-In the July 2015 sitting of Tynwald, it was resolved that the PSPA should conclude the consultation and negotiation process by 31 December 2015 and submit final proposals to Tynwald for approval in February 2016. - 4.33.
-The PSPA report entitled 'Fairness and Sustainability of Public Sector Pension Schemes Revised Proposals" was submitted to the Council of Ministers in February 2016, additional time was provided to members to consider the proposals and the report with an amending motion was approved by Tynwald at its June 2016 sitting.
-The following points related to this Scheme:- - Receives the report of the PSPA entitled "Fairness and Sustainability of Public Sector Pension Schemes - Revised Proposals;" - Requests the PSPA to commence reform negotiations with members of the Judicial Pension Scheme once the outcome of the UK judicial review is known; - Requests the Public Sector Pensions Authority to consult on detailed scheme changes with a view to formal amendments to all schemes being laid before Tynwald for approval no later than February 2017; and - Agrees that the options for managing the legacy position in the longer term will be subject to further investigation by the PSPA and the Treasury in conjunction with
+- 4.33.
+The PSPA report entitled "Fairness and Sustainability of Public Sector Pension Schemes Revised Proposals" was submitted to the Council of Ministers in February 2016, additional time was provided to members to consider the proposals and the report with an amending motion was approved by Tynwald at its June 2016 sitting.
+The following points related to this Scheme: Tynwald - - Receives the report of the PSPA entitled "Fairness and Sustainability of Public Sector Pension Schemes - Revised Proposals"; - Requests the PSPA to commence reform negotiations with members of the Judicial Pension Scheme once the outcome of the UK judicial review is known; - Requests the PSPA to consult on detailed scheme changes with a view to formal amendments to all schemes being laid before Tynwald for approval no later than February 2017; and